iliketomatoes/tabellajs/README.md

 =========

-This is a pure javascript pricing table, responsive, AMD ready.
+This is a pure javascript pricing table, responsive, AMD ready, touch enabled.

 ##INSTALL